Murder of Sydney Loofe: Evidence presented in court

 The trial proceeded after Trail's injury, and the prosecution presented evidence against Boswell and Trail.
-Clerks from Falls City's Grand Weaver Hotel stated that they witnessed a woman that could have been Loofe, with Boswell and Trail at the hotel weeks before Loofe's disappearance.
+Clerks from Falls City's Grand Weaver Hotel stated that they witnessed a woman that could have been Loofe with Boswell and Trail at the hotel weeks before Loofe's disappearance.
 Surveillance cameras recorded Boswell and Trail checking in at a Best Western hotel in Lincoln, near the Menard’s where Loofe was employed, on November 14 at 4 p.m.
 On November 15, at 11:30 a.m., they shopped at Aardvark Antique Mall, buying a folding saw, a weeder, and food grinders.
-Shortly after, cell tower data for both suspects' phones show that they were waiting near Loofe's residence before her departure to work, and they appear to have followed Loofe to Menards.
+Shortly after, cell tower data for both suspects' phones show that they were waiting near Loofe's residence before her departure to work, and they appear to have followed Loofe to Menard’s.
 There, in that day's CCTV recordings, Trail is seen entering at noon right before Loofe exits the store, with Trail looking over his shoulder at her.

-At Menards, Trail purchased "an air freshener, cotton cord, Drano, protein bars, a thermometer and lighters."
-While Loofe was at work, Home Depot surveillance tapes show the duo buying a foot-long hacksaw, wire snips, drop clothes, and a sharp utility knife with backup blades.
-Other surveillance recordings display Boswell and Trail purchasing a tree saw, 30-gallon trash bags, and a couple gallons of Clorox bleach before and after the murder.
+At Menard’s, Trail purchased "an air freshener, cotton cord, Drano, protein bars, a thermometer and lighters."
+While Loofe was at work, Home Depot surveillance tapes show the duo buying a foot-long hacksaw, wire snips, drop cloths, and a sharp utility knife with backup blades.
+Other surveillance recordings reveal Boswell and Trail purchasing a tree saw, 30-gallon trash bags, and a couple gallons of Clorox bleach before and after the murder.
 Clorox and Hefty plastic bags were bought from a Dollar General store a few hours before Loofe's second date, and from a grocery store in Wilber the day after.

 Staff at both stores testified at the trial.
 A manager at the Dollar General store confirmed that the barcodes for the bleach and plastic bags found near Loofe's remains matched the ones in Boswell and Trail's receipts.
 The manager also presented a receipt dated November 16, 2017, showing Boswell buying a couple of bottles of Drano.
 At the grocery store, Boswell purchased additional bleach, plastic trash bags, and a trash bin.
 After these purchases, data from cell towers show the pair's phones traveling to and from the area where Loofe's body remains were found.